Local Interlayer Tunneling Between Two-Dimensional Electron Systems in the Ballistic Regime: Perturbative Calculation of the Tunneling Rate

-\end{widetext} where we define the dimensionless parameter $\alpha\equiv 2\pi ae^{2}\nu _{o} $ and the UV frequency cutoff $1/\tau_0 = v_F/a$.
-Applying the analysis of Levitov and Shytov\cite{Levitov} to this effective action, it is easy to see that the accommodation time, as well as the action at zero-bias, are finite; therefore, the tunnelling rate can be computed perturbatively in $\Delta$, as we do explicitly in the next section.
+\end{widetext} We define the dimensionless parameter $\alpha\equiv 2\pi ae^{2}\nu _{o} =2\pi a/a_B$ and the UV frequency cutoff $1/\tau_0 = v_F/a$.
+Applying the analysis of Levitov and Shytov\cite{Levitov} to this effective action, it is easy to see that the accommodation time and the action at zero-bias are finite; therefore, the tunnelling rate can be computed perturbatively in $\Delta$ as we do explicitly in the next section.